Lithuanian–Polish–Ukrainian Brigade: Political ramifications

 The agreement between Lithuania, Poland and Ukraine was signed two days before an EU summit with Russia aimed at increasing cooperation between the two.
 Analysts expected the formation of the brigade could anger Russia, because Russia is against Ukraine joining NATO.
 A NATO spokesman welcomed the Polish-Lithuanian plan, stating that cooperation may increase trust and capabilities.

 According to Poland's Deputy Defence Minister Stanisław Komorowski "This move reflects our support for Ukraine.
 We want to tie Ukraine closer to Western structures, including military ones".

 In November 2009 Polish newspaper Gazeta Wyborcza predicted the chances that the brigade would become a reality were larger if Yulia Tymoshenko would win the 2010 Ukrainian presidential election, and smaller if Viktor Yanukovych would win them.
 Yanukovych won the elections, but preparations for the brigade continued.
 Yanukovych stated on May 27, 2010 that Ukraine considered Ukraine's relations with NATO as a partnership, "And Ukraine can't live without this [partnership], because Ukraine is a large country".

 Despite initial concerns that the LITPOLUKRBRIG provoked Russia, since 2016 the "Trilateral Brigade" (this term is used by the US military to identify the unit) has continued operating out of Lublin and pursued its "four main missions of international cooperation: executing and participating in battle staff training, battalion staff officer courses, multinational exercises, and activities of the Joint Military Training Group–Ukraine."
 Even with the 2022 Russo-Ukrainian War, the Trilateral Brigade HQ is staffed by a blend of army personnel: 5 Lithuanians, 58 Poles, and 18 Ukrainians.
 This HQ can plan, organize, command, and control approximately 4,500 LITPOLUKR troops for international military operations.
 Finally, the success of the Trilateral Brigade has led two researchers - Lt Col Jahara Matisek (US Naval War College) and Prof. Will Reno (Northwestern University) - to contend in 2022 that this unit provides a comparative advantage and flexible options against Russia, and is a model for future security cooperation between NATO and non-NATO militaries.

+At the start of the Russian invasion of Ukraine in 2022, the brigade started working in refuge camps and in and around the Polish-Ukrainian border to aid the Ukrainian soldiers family as well as aiding many others with homes and supplies.
+Meanwhile, American–Polish military cooperation strengthened in the form of joint training with the 82nd Airborne Division on 1 April 2022.
+At around this period of time, fake news spread of several brigades including the LITPOLUKRBRIG being sent to Southern Ukraine to fight on the Kherson front consisting of 9,500 men and 279 pieces of equipment.
+On the same day, the LITPOLUKRBRIG Twitter account made an official statement that the alleged paper stating that Poland would send soldiers over to fight was not true.